 Redistricting and Neighborhood Violence in Chicago

-Now view the visualization on the right, which highlights seven more affluent Chicago neighborhoods beneath city ward boundaries.
+Now view the visualization on the bottom right, which highlights in blue seven more affluent Chicago neighborhoods—Beverly, Bridgeport, Hyde Park, Lincoln Park, and the Near North Side—beneath city ward boundaries.
 Some neighborhoods like Bridgeport, Beverly, and Edison Park have been in the same ward since 1961.
 That's nearly 60 years of stable political representation.
 Now imagine how Austin, Little Village, or Englewood might have benefitted from such prolonged political stability.